juhoinkinen/Annif-wiki/Achieving-good-results.md

 You will need some documents that have been manually indexed with gold standard subjects.
 The minimum reasonable number is around 50 documents, but it helps to have at least a few hundred.

 Be aware that subject indexing is a subjective task.
 It is very unlikely that two humans given the same document will come up with exactly the same subjects for it.
 According to many empirical studies, inter-indexer agreement tends to be somewhere in between 30% and 50%.
-It's unrealistic to expect that an algorithm can do much better than this - though it must be noted that the.
+It's unrealistic to expect that an algorithm can do much better than this - though it must be noted that the differences between humans are often more matters of perspective, whereas algorithms tend to make outright errors that a human would never make.
 It can be very informative to actually have several people assign subjects for the same set of documents and measure how similar or different they are.
 It will always surprise everyone involved.
 For some background on inter-indexer consistency and automated indexing, Alyona Medelyan's PhD thesis [Human-competitive automatic topic indexing](https://researchcommons.waikato.ac.nz/handle/10289/3513) is highly recommended reading.

 # 2. Decide what to measure